Top Fragrant Houseplants

 A favorite flower for wedding bouquets, stephanotis shows off starry white flowers with a waxlike texture.
+But you don’t need to have a special event coming up to grow these fragrant houseplants.
 Each bloom emits a delightful floral fragrance.
 It's attractive even when not in bloom because of its shiny dark green leaves.

 Name: Stephanotis floribunda